Overnight Stays Away from the Placement or Other Care Arrangements

 2. Family Time

-Arrangements for the temporary alternative care of Children Looked After or regular contact with family members, friends etc. must be discussed and agreed with parents and children at Initial Care Planning Meetings and Placement Agreement Meetings, and reviewed at Statutory Reviews (see Family Time With Parents, Siblings and Other Significant Family & Friends Procedure).
+Arrangements for the temporary alternative care of Cared for Children or regular family time with family members, friends etc. must be discussed and agreed with parents and children at Initial Care Planning Meetings and Placement Agreement Meetings, and reviewed at Statutory Reviews (see Family Time With Parents, Siblings and Other Significant Family & Friends Procedure).

 3. Foster Carers' Friends and Relatives as Temporary Carers